agalue/opennms-drift-kubernetes/README.md

 Make sure that everything in AWS has been removed (including the Route 53 CNAMEs for your ingresses).

+Starting with [Kops 1.11.0](https://github.com/kubernetes/kops/releases/tag/1.11.0), issuing `kops delete cluster` should also delete the volumes.
+You can review the action by removing the `--yes` before apply it.

 ## Future Enhancements

 * Add SSL encryption with SASL Authentication for external Kafka (for Minions outside K8S/AWS).
 The challenge here is which FQDN will be taken in consideration for the certificates.
 * Add [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control the communication between components (for example, only OpenNMS needs access to PostgreSQL and Cassandra; other component should not access those resources).
 A network manager like [Calico](https://www.projectcalico.org) is required.
 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
-* Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
+* Investigate how to provide support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Check [here](https://github.com/kubernetes/kops/blob/master/docs/horizontal_pod_autoscaling.md) for more information.
+Although, using operators seems more feasible in this regard, due to the complexities when expanding/shrinking these kind of applications.
 * Add support for Cluster Autoscaler.
 Check what `kops` offers on this regard.
 * Add support for monitoring through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
 Expose the UI (including Grafana) through the Ingress controller.
 * Expose the Kubernetes Dashboard through the Ingress controller.
 * Design a solution to handle scale down of Cassandra and decommission of nodes; or investigate the existing operators.
-* Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
+* Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using their [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres within K8s.
+Alternatively, we might consider the [Crunchy Data Operator](https://crunchydata.github.io/postgres-operator/stable/)
+* Add a sidecar container on PostgreSQL using [hasura](https://hasura.io) to expose the DB schema through GraphQL.
+If a Postgres Operator is used, Hasura can be managed through a deployment instead.
 * Explore a `Kafka` solution like [Strimzi](https://strimzi.io/), an operator that supports encryption and authentication.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 * Explore [Helm](https://helm.sh), and potentially add support for it.